98th Illinois Infantry Regiment: Initial Deployment

 Meanwhile, Bragg, advancing to Glasgow, KY, pursued by Buell, Bragg approached Munfordville, a station on the Louisville & Nashville Railroad (L&IRR), about 70 mi south of Louisville, and the location of an 1,800 foot long railroad bridge crossing Green River, in mid-September.
 The 98th Illinois' future commander Col. John T. Wilder, (Note: A New York native, Wilder had relocated to Indiana and owned a foundry there.) commanded the Union garrison at Munfordville, which consisted of three new, raw regiments behind extensive fortifications.
 After rebuffing the Rebels on September 14 and unaware that Buell was nearing him, Wilder surrendered to Bragg's army on Tuesday, September 16 and became prisoners of war (POWs) for two months.

 In response, on Sunday, September 19, the regiment marched 18 mi south of Louisville to a blocking position at Shepherdsville.
 Eleven days later, September 30, they were ordered 90 mi, via Elizabethtown, to Frankfort to protect the capital.
 While the 98th Illinois was on the march, Bragg had participated in the inauguration of Richard Hawes as the provisional Confederate governor of Kentucky on Saturday, October 4.
 The next Wednesday, October 8, the wing of Bragg's army under Maj.
-Gen. Leonidas Polk met Buell's army at Perryville (60 mi southeast of Louisville amd 40 mi southwest of Lexington) on October 8 and won a tactical victory against him.
+Gen. Leonidas Polk met Buell's army at Perryville (60 mi southeast of Louisville and 40 mi southwest of Lexington) on October 8 and won a tactical victory against him.
 Despite this result, Bragg ordered his army to retreat through the Cumberland Gap to Knoxville, labeling it a withdrawal and the successful culmination of a giant raid.
 He had reasons for withdrawing in that news had arrived that Van Dorn and Price had failed at the Second Battle of Corinth, just as Lee had failed at Antietam.

 This all occurred while the 98th Illinois were on their 90 mi march to Frankfort, where they arrived on Thursday, October 9.
 Two days later, the regiment, moved 13 mi to Versailles taking 200 sick POWs from the Rebel army hospital that they had abandoned.
 On Monday, the regiment returned to the capital.
 At this time, the regiment was brigaded in the Col. Abram O. Miller's 40th Brigade, with the 72nd and 75th Indiana, 123rd Illinois, and 13th Indiana Battery in Brig.
 Gen. Ebenezer Dumont's 12th Division in the Army of the Ohio.